fedang/fedang.net/content/posts/pointer-tagging/index.md

 The V8 JavaScript engine uses **pointer compression**[^v8].
 Instead of using real addresses, all the allocations are represented by 32-bit offsets in a 4 GiB heap.
-By *compressing* the pointer size, the memory footprint is reduced by up to 40%.
+By *compressing* the pointer size, the memory footprint can be reduced by up to 40%.

 ## Tagged union implementation

+After all this theory and considerations, we can finally move on to the implementation.
+But before delving into the pointer tagging techniques we just described, let's start from the tagged union representation.
+The implementation will be fairly trivial, but it will introduce the value types and coding style that we will use from now on.

 ```c